 Where to stay in Mallorca really depends on what kind of holiday you want.
-In summer you want to be by the beach and you’ll want sea views.
+In summer you want to be by the beach and you’ll probably want sea views.
 The rest of the year, consider a rural escape or mountain hideaway.
-Whenever you go, bookend your trip with stays in beautiful old Palma di Mallorca.
+Whenever you go, bookend your Mallorca trip with stays in beautiful old Palma di Mallorca, which is home to hip hotels and atmospheric lodgings in historic buildings.

 Our where to stay in Mallorca guide is by no means comprehensive.
-It’s a ‘best of’ guide to the accommodation we sampled when we were researching and shooting a guidebook to the Spanish Mediterranean island.
-It’s just the spots that we loved the most, from charming, small, stone boutique hotels to sleek and chic seaside sleeps.
+It’s a guide to the best Mallorca accommodation that we tested out when we were researching and photographing a Mallorca guidebook.
+It’s a guide to the lodgings on the Balearic island that we loved the most, from charming, small, stone boutique hotels to sleek, chic, seaside sleeps.
+See this guide for more rustic mountaintop monastery lodgings.

 Wherever you stay in Mallorca, make sure to start and/or end your trip in the capital Palma di Mallorca, which is often overlooked by people heading to the island primarily for a beach holiday.
-When we were last there, after circumnavigating the island twice, and testing out countless hotels, we rented an apartment in an atmospheric house in the heart of the old town to do the write-up.
+When we were last on Mallorca, after circumnavigating the island twice, and testing out countless hotels, we rented an apartment in Palma di Mallorca in an atmospheric house in the heart of the old town to do the write-up.
 It was just wonderful.

-Where to Stay in Mallorca – Our Picks from Palma to Pollença
+Where to Stay in Mallorca from Palma to Pollença

 Palma di Mallorca

-When it comes to where to stay in Mallorca it’s hard to beat the beautiful capital, Palma di Mallorca, with its abundance of historic sights, fantastic restaurants, and fab shopping.
+When it comes to where to stay in Mallorca it’s hard to beat the beautiful capital, Palma di Mallorca, with its abundance of historic sights, fantastic restaurants, and fabulous shopping.

 Convent de la Missió

-Book Convent de la Missio online with our booking partner Booking.com.
+Book Convent de la Missio with our booking partner

 Hotel Santa Clara

-Book Santa Clara Urban Hotel & Spa online with our booking partner Booking.com.
+Book Santa Clara Urban Hotel & Spa with our booking partner

-This is where to stay in Mallorca if you’re looking for luxury resorts with big swimming pools and a golf course nearby, buzzy seaside centres with restaurants with sea views, and you don’t mind crowds.
+The southwest of Palma di Mallorca is where to stay in Mallorca if you’re looking for luxury resorts with big swimming pools, and a golf course nearby, buzzy seaside centres with restaurants with sea views, and you don’t mind crowds.

 Castillo Hotel Son Vida

-Book Castillo Hotel Son Vida online with our booking partner Booking.com.
+Book Castillo Hotel Son Vida with our booking partner

-Book Hotel Hospes Maricel y Spa online with our booking partner Booking.com.
+Book Hotel Hospes Maricel y Spa with our booking partner

-Book Gran Hotel Son Net online with our booking partner Booking.com.
+Book Gran Hotel Son Net with our booking partner

 St Regis Mardavall

-Book The St. Regis Mardavall Mallorca Resort online with our booking partner Booking.com.
+Book The St. Regis Mardavall Mallorca Resort with our booking partner

 The west coast and its wild mountains are where to stay in Mallorca if you’re a fan of hilltop towns that ooze history, magnificent sea vistas, and you don’t mind scrambling down hillside to reach hidden coves secreting away busy little beaches.